 In the same way, when the person is time-shifted, they may not recognise their children.
 This could be because they don't believe that they are old enough to have children, especially adult children.
-For more information on time-shifting, see factsheet 527, Changes in perception.
+For more information on time-shifting see factsheet 527, Changes in perception.
 Not recognising familiar people can be distressing for both the person with dementia and those around them.
 It is important to try not to take it personally.
-Even if the person doesn't seem to recognise those most familiar to them, they will still have an emotional attachment to those people and feel close to them.
-For example, even if they do not seem to know you are their child or partner, you are someone who makes them feel safe or happy.
+Even if the person doesn't seem to recognise those most familiar to them, they will still have an emotional attachment to those people and will still feel close to them.
+For example, they may not recognise that you are their child or partner, but they will know that you are a person who makes them feel safe or happy.

-- Try tactful ways to give cues or reminders without mentioning the person's memory loss.
-For example, 'Hasn't our grandson grown?' - Consider using aids like a 'memory book' with pictures of family and friends, or keep albums and photos nearby. - Reassure the person and try to make them feel safe and comfortable.
+- Try to find tactful ways to give the person cues or reminders without mentioning their memory loss - for example, 'Hasn't our granddaughter grown?'. - Consider using aids like a 'memory book' that includes pictures of family and friends or keep albums and photos nearby. - Reassure the person and try to make them feel safe and comfortable.
 If they don't recognise people, they may feel that they are surrounded by strangers and get distressed. - Try not to show the person that you are offended or upset if they do not recognise you - it is unlikely to be a personal rejection.
-Focus on how the person responds to you in the moment.
-For example, even if they don't seem to recognise you, they may still smile or want to speak with you. - Someone with dementia may still recognise people's voices or the way they smell.
+Try to focus on how the person responds to you in the moment.
+For example, even if they don't seem to recognise you, they may still smile at you or want to speak with you. - Someone with dementia may still be able to recognise people's voices or the way they smell.
 Hearing a person speak or smelling someone's perfume or aftershave may help them to recognise that person.

 If someone you care for does not recognise you, this can be upsetting.
 Try to talk about how you feel with someone you trust.
-Dementia Support Forum is an online discussion forum where you can talk with other people who are going through similar things.
+Talking Point is an online discussion forum where you can talk with other people who are going through similar things.
 They may be able to give advice, share practical suggestions, or just offer understanding.
-Go to forum.alzheimers.org.uk
+Go to alzheimers.org.uk/talkingpoint